pesync

 Objectives

-• To enable the company to achieve and sustain a balance between demand for and supply of needed workforce.
+• To enable the company to achieve and sustain a balance between demand for and supply of the workforce needed.

 • To identify areas with the greatest risk of misalignment or gaps and to develop mitigation strategies and recommendations to address identified gaps.